-[32] The Respondent described the subject property as an enclosed, secured structure with a warehouse area in the rear of the building and that in today's market, the tenant leases the entire building for one rate.
+- [32] The Respondent described the subject property as an enclosed, secured structure with a warehouse area in the rear of the building and that in today's market the tenant leases the entire building for one rate.
 The percentage of retail or warehouse space is irrelevant as the owner or tenant still pays one rate for space within the same enclosed, secured space.
-This is supported by lease information received in the RFI annually by the City of Edmonton, from tenants such as Walmart, Canadian Tire, Home Depot and Real Canadian Superstore wherein they report one rate for the entire space (Exhibit R-1, page 4).

-- [33] The Respondent addressed the Complainant's lease rate comparables and noted that comparable number one did have a \$3.50 sq ft lease rate but it was applied to two separate warehouse buildings (Exhibit R-1, page 8).
-Comparable number two was assessed at \$1.00 sq ft as the building addition was unsecured, did not have a wall on the east side and was only suitable for storage (Exhibit R-1, page 12).
-The Respondent stated an inspection of the property in August, 2013 revealed that only part of the building is open storage and the assessment will be corrected at a later date by being assessed at one rate for the entire building (Exhibit R-1, page 13). - The Respondent confirmed that the \$1.00 sq ft lease rate for comparable number three was applied to the greenhouse and outdoor storage area (R-1, pages 17 and 18) while for comparable number four the rate applied to the greenhouse only (Exhibit R-1, page 20). - [35] During questioning from the Board the Respondent stated that there is no difference in the rate for attached warehouse space but if the warehouse space was a separate building it would be assessed based on a lease rate of \$3.50. - [36] The Respondent requested that the Board confirm the 2013 assessment at \$10,654,000.
+This is supported by lease information received in the RFI, annually by the City of Edmonton, from tenants such as Walmart, Canadian Tire, Home Depot and Real Canadian Superstore wherein they report one rate for the entire space (Exhibit R-1, page 4). - [33] The Respondent addressed the Complainant's lease rate comparables and noted that comparable number one did have a \$3.50 sq ft lease rate but it was applied to two free standing warehouse buildings (Exhibit R-1, page 7).
+Comparable number two was assessed at \$1.00 sq ft as the building addition was unsecured, did not have a wall on the east side and was only suitable for storage (Exhibit R-1, page 11).
+The Respondent stated an inspection of the property in August, 2013 revealed that only part of the building is open storage and the assessment will be corrected at a later date by being assessed at one rate for the entire building (Exhibit R-1, page 12). - [34] The Respondent confirmed that the \$1.00 sq ft lease rate for comparable number three was applied to the greenhouse and outdoor storage area (R-1, pages 16 and 17) while for comparable number four the rate applied to the greenhouse only (Exhibit R-1, page 19). - [35] During questioning from the Board the Respondent stated that there is no difference in the rate for attached warehouse space but if the warehouse space was a separate building it would be assessed based on a lease rate of \$3.50. - [36] The Respondent requested the 2013 assessment of \$10,114,500 be confirmed.